ed-kung/CSUN-Econ-433/docs/labs/lab02.md

     *Hint*: You'll need to look up the codes for `EMPSTAT` and `SEX` in IPUMS.

-- Upload the script to the Lab 02 Assignment.
+- Upload the script to the Lab 02 Script assignment.

-- Take the Lab 02 Quiz.

 ---